hcollin/joki/Readme.md

 Joki is currently used in production, but is still considered to be in early stages of development.
 So use at your own risk. =)

+## Example React Project

+A simple example project can be found from [joki-react-simple-example](https://github.com/hcollin/joki-react-simple-example) project.

 # Installation